Proastiakos: Changes on the Kato Achagia Line (South Sector)

 Shortly after services started on the line, major changes were made.
 Bad line enclosure prohibited high speeds (less than 50km/h) on the section from Patras Central to Midilogli station, which in turn made connections between the two lines slow and inefficient.
 These two factors and poor advertising of the new service did not produce big passenger numbers.
 The outbreak of the COVID-19 pandemic and the subsequent lockdown imposed made things worse for that line, and shortly after, services were suspended indefinitely.

 On July 9, 2020, Proastiakos Patras celebrated its 10th birthday.
 Five days earlier, on 4th July, after the lockdown was lifted, services on the South sector recommenced, albeit on a shorter route.
 In order to maximize connection efficiency with the North sector (Rion-Agios Andreas), the route was altered to service the section between Agios Andreas and Kaminia.
 Alissos and Kato Achagia stations remain inactive to this day.
 However, works on safeguarding the line have been since going on, with new fences surrounding the line on key parts where it is otherwise problematic.

 When works are finished, it is expected that trains will reach speeds of 50km/h between Agios Andreas and Midilogli, the section on where such speeds were previously prohibited.
 This increase in speed should allow trains to reach the original terminus in Kato Achagia in less than 30 minutes, reinstating the original extension with a more than reliable, fast, and efficient connection with Patras and the North sector of the system.

 The new service from Agios Andreas to Kaminia saw trains initially run hourly from 6:30 till 15:00.
 On October 10, the timetables changed and trains are since running hourly again, from 6:30 till 18:00.

 The fare system has changed, too, as the previously mentioned 3-zone fare policy was suspended indefinitely.
 Both lines are a single fare zone.
 The standard fare is €1,40, and the reduced fare is €1.00.

 Rolling stock

 Proastiakos uses rolling stock owned by GAIAOSE and maintained by Hellenic Train.
 Currently multiple units are used almost exclusively.
-Siemens Desiro 5-car electric multiple units (EMU) are used for Piraeus - Athens - Airport, Piraeus - Athens - Kiato, Athens – Chalkis and Thessaloniki - Larisa services, while Stadler GTW-2/6 and MAN-2000 diesel two-car multiple units (DMU-2) are used for the Patras-Rio and Patras-Kato Achagia services.
+Siemens Desiro 5-car electric multiple units (EMU) are used in the Athens and Thessaloniki networks, while Stadler GTW-2/6 and MAN-2000 diesel two-car multiple units (DMU-2) are used for the Patras network, as well as unelectrified stretches of the Thessaloniki network, respectively.
 As these DMUs have limited passenger carrying capacity, two or three DMUs are coupled together, when rolling stock availability allows it.

 In late 2020 however, TrainOSE announced plans to purchase new rolling stock which will consist of double decker EMU's, preferably from the Italian market.

+In December 2025, Hellenic Train secured a €393 million contract with Alstom for 23 Coradia Stream EMUs, 11 of which are to be implemented on services in the Athens and Thessaloniki networks, as well as 10 years of maintenance.
+The first units are expected to enter service within the second trimester of 2027.